Author School Visit FAQ

 EVENT LOGISTICS: These should begin 4-6 weeks in advance of the Author Visit.
-This has to do with preparing a Pre-Order Form, giving the school enough time to share it, time for the school to let us know which books have been ordered by the students, allow Tattered Cover to order the books, receive them at our store, process them, and get them ready to go to the school.
+This has to do with preparing a Pre-Order Form, giving the school enough time to share it, time for the school to let us know which books have been ordered by the students, allow the Novel Neighbor to order the books, receive them at our store, process them, and get them ready to go to the school.
 This takes weeks.
 Please pay close attention to the deadlines!

 How is money collected from the students who buy books?

 Once the Order Form/Flyer has been distributed, the school collects the forms and money, then writes a single check to The Novel Neighbor for the full amount at the very end (after the event and after all post-sales).

 What happens on the day of the event?

 - The author should arrive 30-45 minutes before the start time of the event.

 - The author and a media escort will be there.